ethereum/EIPs/EIPS/eip-cfi.md

 Once client developers have reviewed an EIP which was `Proposed for Inclusion`, they **MAY** move it to the `Considered for Inclusion` stage.
 Once a decision is made by client teams to move an EIP to `Considered for Inclusion`, the Upgrade Meta EIP **MUST** be updated to reflect this.

 `Considered for Inclusion` signals that client developers are generally positive towards the EIP, and that, assuming it meets all the requirements for mainnet deployment, it **MAY** be included in the network upgrade.
 This stage is similar to "concept ACK" in other open source projects, and is not sufficient to result in deployment to mainnet.
+An EIP **MAY** be removed from `Considered for Inclusion` if client teams are generally against including the EIP in the network upgrade.

 ### Scheduled for Inclusion

 When client developers decide to work on an EIP as part of a network upgrade, the EIP **SHOULD** move to the `Scheduled for Inclusion` stage, and the Upgrade Meta EIP **MUST** be updated to reflect this.

 `Scheduled for Inclusion` signals that implementation and testing work are underway, and that, assuming no issues arise as part of this process, the EIP **SHOULD** be included in the network upgrade.
+An EIP **MAY** be removed from `Scheduled for Inclusion` if client teams are generally against including the EIP in the network upgrade.

 ### Included